 Fairyland Loop: (17.8 miles – moderate) – This is a longer hike and can be pretty strenuous in places.
 The route will take you past some incredible landscapes and rock formations, allowing you to get up close and personal to some intricate hoodoo architecture.

-Navajo Loop: (1.5 miles – moderate) -This is one of the most popular hikes in the park, and if you are only going to do one trek during your visit, be sure to make it this one.
-The hike starts with the sweeping vista if goblin towers at Sunset Point wind past Silent City all the way to Wall Street, where you will enter a narrow slot canyon, with tall walls surrounding you.
+Navajo Loop: (1.5 miles – moderate) – This is one of the most popular hikes in the park, and if you are only going to do one trek during your visit, be sure to make it this one.
+The hike starts with the sweeping vista of goblin towers at Sunset Point, and winds past Silent City all the way to Wall Street, where you will enter a narrow slot canyon with tall walls surrounding you.

 Capitol Reef National Park

-The park is located in the center of southern Utah, and although it is a little out the way, it is still well worth a visit.
-This natural treasure is filled with cliffs domes, canyons, and a number of natural bridges.
+The park is located in the center of southern Utah, and although it is a little out of the way, it is still well worth a visit.
+This natural treasure is filled with cliffs, domes, canyons, and a number of natural bridges.

-This is definitely the most peaceful of Utah’s might 5 National Parks.
-Whereas some of the other national parks are filled with incredible rock formations and exciting cliff faces, Capitol Reef gives you a real sense of what the earth may have been like before life arrived.
+This is definitely the most peaceful of Utah’s mighty 5 National Parks.
+Whereas some of the other national parks are filled with incredible rock formations and exciting cliff faces, Capitol Reef gives you a real sense of what the earth might have been like before life arrived.

 Hickman Bridge: (1.8 miles – moderate) – The hike to Hickman Bridge ends in an incredible natural bridge.
 Although this is the main attraction on this Utah adventure, you’ll also be able to see the Nels Johnson Bridge and the Fremont Pit House.
 For just a moderate amount of effort, these are three great points of attraction, making it quite a popular route.